sophgo/sophgo-doc/SG200X/TRM/contents/en/network/eth_mac.rst

 The chip supports 1 Ethernet MAC to receive and send network data.

+.. only:: sg2002

 	This Ethernet MAC is equipped with a built-in 10/100Mbps Fast Ethernet Transceiver, which can operate in 10/100Mbps, full-duplex or half-duplex mode.

+.. only:: sg2000

+	This Ethernet MAC is equipped with a built-in 10/100Mbps Fast Ethernet Transceiver, which can operate in 10/100Mbps, full-duplex or half-duplex mode and can support external PHY via RMII.

 Function Description
 ~~~~~~~~~~~~~~~~~~~~